Working with Jupyter and PySpark

 Jupyter and PySpark can be used for the following activities:

-Exploring your data using Python/PySpark libraries
+Exploring your data using Python or PySpark libraries

-Running short-duration Python/PySpark code
+Running short-duration Python or PySpark code

 Preparing/testing your code with a subset of data before running it with a huge amount of data

-Manipulate and transform your PySpark DataFrame: To apply your manipulation on your DataFrame, you can use libraries such as PySpark SQL.
-A transformation is only executed when you read or write a DataFrame.
+Manipulate and transform your PySpark dataframe: To apply your manipulation on your dataframe, you can use libraries such as PySpark SQL.
+A transformation is only executed when you read or write a dataframe.

-Write the aggregated data to BigQuery: Write back to BigQuery the result of the transformations on your original DataFrame or a new DataFrame created from the last one.
+Write the aggregated data to BigQuery: Write back to BigQuery the result of the transformations on your original dataframe or a new dataframe created from the last one.

 Reading data from BigQuery directly as a PySpark dataframe is a more efficient and recommended option for building a dataframe from BigQuery (for datasets smaller than 128 MB):